hraban/metabang-bind/website/source/user-guide.md

 ### Bind with arrays

-Tamas Padd had the idea of letting `bind` handle arrays too.
+Tamas Papp had the idea of letting `bind` handle arrays too.
 For example,

     (bind ((#(a b c) #(1 2 3)))
       (list a b c))